eliazzo/AWS_unschool_27/README.md

 # Welcome to your CDK JavaScript project

-This is a blank project for CDK development with JavaScript.
+This is a learning project to practice CDK development with JavaScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.